chelauk/italian_learning/the_basics.md

-The alphabet.
+# 1 The alphabet.
 It is worth learning, it is different and a good foundation.
-There are dozens of sites that will explain it
+There are dozens of sites that will explain it for example [this](https://www.berlitz.com/blog/italian-alphabet)
 * it has fewer letters than the English alphabet 🏄
 * but extra letters are included because of the entry of foreign words into italan 🃏
  * these are: